hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 A team can be granted permissions to manage Sentinel policies, workspaces, and/or VCS settings across an organization.

-- As an organization owner you can manage team permissions to the organization on the team's settings page under "Organization Access".
+- Organization owners can manage a team's organization-level permissions on the team's settings page under "Organization Access".
 - For detailed information about the available permissions, see [Permissions](./permissions.html#organization-level-permissions)